lerdmann1601/HERA-Matlab/README.md

 > walkthrough of the example use cases and visual examples of the ranking
 > outputs.
 >
-> **Note:** Please ensure you use enough CPU cores since HERA is a
+> **Note:** HERA is designed for high-performance scientific computing, featuring
+> **fully parallelized bootstrap procedures** and **automatic memory management**
-> CPU-intensive application due to the extensive use of bootstrap procedures.
+> to optimize efficiency.
+However, specifically due to the extensive use of
-> I have implemented parallelization where possible.
+> bootstrapping, it remains a **CPU-intensive application**.
+Please ensure you
+> have access to enough CPU cores for reasonable performance.
 ---

 ## Documentation